 Reeb (ר-י-ב - Riv): The Struggle

-To seek truth is to enter a state of contention or argument in some sense.
-You need to challenge your thoughts and understanding, as well as challenge those who are around you.
-In the biblical sense, Riv is the word for a legal plea, a battle, or a striving.
-It is a form of struggle.
-It is the act of the first person to plead their case—and the necessary examination that follows (Proverbs 18:17).1 It implies advocacy and the friction required to resolve conflict.
-I cannot find the truth by standing still; I have to find it by striving and embracing the continuous struggle of that pursuit.
+- To seek truth is to enter a state of contention or argument in some sense.
+You challenge your thoughts and understanding.
+Meanwhile, in parallel, you challenge others’ understandings and rationale.
+This forms the basis for developement of a wider consciousness and continued learning.
+In the biblical sense, Riv is the word that means a legal plea, or a battle, or a striving, i.e. a form of struggle.
+It is the act of a person to plead their case and examine it closely afterwards (Proverbs 18:17).1 It implies advocacy and the friction required to resolve conflict.
+Truth demands constant striving - you can’t find it by standing still, but by embracing the ongoing struggle of the pursuit.

 -